 The Best Case Scenario: A Minor Iron Deficiency

-If you have a very small deficiency, you might feel better in days once you start taking a supplement.
+If you have a very small deficiency, you might start to feel better in days once you start taking a supplement.

-Your body will immediately absorb as much iron from the supplements as possible, which may clear up minor symptoms immediately.
+Your body will immediately absorb as much iron from the supplements as possible, which may clear up minor symptoms, but you’ll still have a deficiency that needs to be cleared up.

 However, it will take longer than a few days in most cases.